 Please join us!
 You’re invited to host a booth at the 2019 festival —

 We are inviting you to participate by making a presentation that supports inclusivity and diversity at this event.
-We provide an eight-foot table and tablecloth, 2 chairs, refreshments throughout the day, and a parking pass.
+We provide an eight-foot table and tablecloth, two chairs, refreshments throughout the day, and a parking pass.
 Electricity is available at some booths upon request.
 The festival is free of charge to participants and those who attend, therefore sales or solicitations for donations (even for a worthy cause) are not part of this event.
 When you hand in your receipts at the event, the festival will help to cover the cost — up to $50 per booth — of food, printing and craft materials.

 Many of those who attend are elementary schoolchildren, so presenters are asked to offer an activity and/or an educational component that is themed around acceptance, understanding, diversity and inclusivity.
 Most children stop at each booth for only five or ten minutes, as they walk through the festival, so each activity needs to be brief.

-The items at your display can be simple and should not be too precious, since this is a crowded outdoor event.
+The items at your display can be simple and should not be too precious, since this is a crowded event.
 The chance to stop and talk to you, and to try an activity or learn something new, are the most important things you can offer to festival visitors.